Upper Blepharoplasty Newport Beach, CA

 These are made in the natural creases of the upper eyelids to hide the minimal scarring.
 After she makes the incisions, the doctor will reposition and remove skin and fat as needed.
 The specific techniques she uses will depend on the patient’s particular needs.

-Once Dr. Ho Taghva has reshaped and restructured the patient’s eyelids, she’ll place very fine sutures in the natural folds of the eyelids to reconfigure them.
+Once Dr. Ho Taghva has restructured and reshaped the patient’s eyelids, she’ll place very fine sutures in the natural folds of the eyelids to reconfigure them.
 These sutures will be removed several days after the procedure.
 In most cases, an upper blepharoplasty takes one to two hours to complete and is typically performed under local anesthesia.

 Recovering From Upper Blepharoplasty